Run a goal under budget

 Section titled “The scenario”You want Claude to refactor an authentication module to use async/await.
 Multiple files, contract preservation, tests must pass.
 You expect this to take 1–3 hours of model time if it works end-to-end.

-Set the budget for the shape of the work
+Pick the profile for the shape of the work

-Section titled “Set the budget for the shape of the work”/goal-start "refactor src/auth/* to use async/await; preserve existing test contracts; ensure all tests in test/auth/ pass" --budget 3000000Notes on the objective and the budget:
+Section titled “Pick the profile for the shape of the work”/goal-start "refactor src/auth/* to use async/await; preserve existing test contracts; ensure all tests in test/auth/ pass" --budget deepNotes on the objective and the profile:

 - Concrete scope —